LukeDavies12/qblogs/README.md

 # QB Logs
 QB Logs is a tool for QBs and offensive coaches.
-1. Comprehensive breakdown of QB decision-making and execution by play type
+1. Detailed QB performance analysis by play type
-2. Integration of game and practice data for holistic performance assessment
+2. Integrated game and practice data for comprehensive assessment
-3. Visual representation of offensive production for week-to-week goal-setting and progress tracking
+3. Visual offensive production tracking for goal-setting
-4. Custom analytics tailored for small college and high school football programs
+4. Custom analytics tailored for your level of play

-The platform's core thesis is that presenting offensive data from both games and practices in an accessible format, enhanced with domain-specific insights, will be used hand-in-hand with film study on a daily basis in small college and high school football.
+The main idea is that showing offensive stats from games and practices in an easy-to-understand way, along with domain knowledge, will help small college and high school football teams.
+They'll use this data every day alongside film study.
 "Practice analytically, perform intuitively."

 Currently only used by Briar Cliff football and I am working on developing out the required features to sell as a SAAS.